PoignardAzur/poignardazur.github.io/drafts/07-microsoft-copilot-blunder.md

 Like, other failing models felt like a non-technical person trying to pretend to code after seeing a few program.
 This one feels like a beginner trying to program while recovering from severe alcohol poisonning.
 It feels like the general understanding is *there*, it understands that it needs unique ingredients, that it needs to add them in a loop except if they're already there, etc. But the understanding doesn't quite converge to an actual valid program.

 (I haven't tried Alpace or Vicuna, but I assume results would be the same.
-Their fine-tuning is very light, it impacts the model's surface behavior, not its deep understanding of concepts.)
+Their fine-tuning is very light, so I assume it would impact the model's surface behavior, not its deep understanding of concepts.)

 ---